toastyboost/react-collapser/README.md

 ## Features

 - [x] Unlimited nesting
 - [x] Style component exactly how you need.
+With styled-components
-With styled-components or predefined CSS classes, which repeats DOM structure and states.
+       or react predefined CSS classes, which repeats DOM structure and states.

 - [x] No useless parameters like id or index
 - [x] SSR friendly